mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 3. An `MLflow Deployments` endpoint URI.
 4. Set `model=None` when you only want to provide the data which has already been scored by the model.

-For this case let's use an mlflow model.
+For this case let's use an MLflow model.

-Let's start by logging our translation model on mlflow.
+Let's start by logging our translation model on MLflow.
 For this tutorial let's use a gpt3.5 with a system prompt.

-In a production setting tipically this would be something you would experiment with and do some carefull prompting / different model selections to figure out which one is best for your use case.
-Check mlflow's [Prompt Engineering UI](https://mlflow.org/docs/latest/llms/prompt-engineering/index.html) for more info on this.
+In a production setting typically this would be something you would experiment with and do some careful prompting / different model selections to figure out which one is best for your use case.
+Check MLflow's [Prompt Engineering UI](https://mlflow.org/docs/latest/llms/prompt-engineering/index.html) for more info on this.

 ```python